 A. Ganga Dussehra or Gangavataran celebrates the avatarana (descent) of the river Ganges.
 Hindus believe that the holy river descended from heaven to Earth on this very day.
 It is celebrated on the 10th day of the waxing moon of the Hindu calendar of Jyeshtha month; a month that coincides with May-June.
 The festival has no relation to the more popular Dussehra festival.

 A. This festival is quite important in the Hindu calendar and signifies the triumph of good against evil.
 Dussehra is also called Vijayadhsami and celebrated as Goddess Durga’s victory over Mahisasura.

-A. In India, the festival of Dussehra is celebrated vibrantly with many people getting indulged in worshipping that is followed by food offerings.
+A. In India, the festival of Dussehra is celebrated vibrantly with many people getting indulged in worshiping that is followed by food offerings.
 You can also see many fairs organized for this festival only and many people can also be seen taking part in the parade.
-Lastly, an effigy of Ravana is burnt, symbolising the end of evil.
+Lastly, an effigy of Ravana is burnt, symbolizing the end of evil.